-CHRT has produced issue and survey briefs on a wide range of health and health care topics:
+CHRT produces issue and survey briefs on a wide range of health and health care topics, including:

 - Hospital and health system costs in the Midwest

 - Prevalence of mental health disorders and access to mental health providers

 - Changes in health care coverage and access to care under the Affordable Care Act (ACA)